 Security is at the core of Google culture and our IT architecture, and we focus on innovating it every day.
 It is integral to our hiring process, employee training, and company-wide events to raise awareness and drive innovation in security.
 In addition, Google employs a dedicated security team comprising some of the world's foremost experts.
 This team maintains the company's defense systems, develops security review processes, builds security infrastructure, implements Google's security policies, and actively scans for security threats.
-To learn more, refer to Data Processing and Security Terms, Appendix 2: Security Measures.
+To learn more, refer to the Cloud Data Processing Addendum.